Meli....

 Okay Meli...
 I know where to buy tires, but where would I get cleats to replace the worn out ones on the steel wheels?

-Click here to find out about NEW wheel lugs
+Click here to see what NEW wheel lugs would look like.

-Find out about NEW WHEEL LUGS for implements with steel wheels.
+Find out about WHEEL LUGS for implements with steel wheels.

 Or...
 Back up one page and out about the LIFT, on the plow.